inf112-v21/BrentPizza/delivrables/MandetoryAssigment4.md

 The communication is flowing with greater ease now than before.
 We have experienced issues; however, they have mostly been of a technical nature rather then a systematic group issue.
 We did however achieve a better communication rhythm and assignment diversification, therefore if we wanted to restart, we would change our work rhythm earlier.
 We would also have been able to make some better structural choices for our assignment since we experienced that we had to make some major changes due to the solution being too short sighted in the start.
+Furthermore, we would have to deep dive more in to libGdx library to understand its strength and limitations.
+Due to these issues we see that our code is quite monolithic and with a restart we would have taken measures to work against it.

 ## Justification
 A critical part of this game that we have not been able to develop is the fact that a robot can not share a space with another robot.